Manufacturer Replaces MPLS with Cato Cloud, Improves Performance and Security

 With Cato Cloud, the company’s partners and suppliers connect to the same SD-WAN through an IPsec tunnel.
-Access is restricted to only the necessary resources as Cato Cloud adheres to SDP principles, which calls for authenticating users before showing them available network resources.
+Access is restricted to only the necessary resources as Cato Cloud adheres to SDP (Software Defined Perimeter) principals which call for authenticating users before showing them available network resources.
 With just a few minutes at the management console, the IT team can configure network-wide policies for fine-grained access.
 It’s “really awesome,” he says.

 Cato Security Service also eliminated the problem of identifying users when switching from wired to wireless.
 “VPN connections can easily be restricted to only sites or hosts that they need to connect to which has increased our security capabilities,” he says.

 Most of all, the IT manager liked how Cato handled support.
 “With Cato, it was the support people that really made us go, ‘You know they’ll fix it.’
 The people are smart and intelligent and know what’s going on instead of just taking a ticket.”